Vietnam Rose

 Vietnam Rose (Hoa hồng Việt Nam) is a Philippine television drama series broadcast by ABS-CBN.
-Directed by Joel Lamangan, it stars Maricel Soriano, Assunta de Rossi, Angelica Panganiban, John Estrada and Jason Abalos.
+Directed by Joel Lamangan and Don Cuaresma, it stars Maricel Soriano, Assunta de Rossi, Angelica Panganiban, John Estrada and Jason Abalos.
 It aired on the network's Primetime Bida line up from September 19, 2005 to February 10, 2006, replacing Green Rose.

+The series is currently streaming on Jeepney TV's YouTube Channel started on June 1, 2026 at a timeslot of 8:00 PM replacing Berks.

 Synopsis

 Vietnam Rose follows the journey of Nguyễn Đặng Thiêm Yểu, a Vietnamese woman and survivor of the Vietnam War.
 The show's narratives focuses on the consequences of the separation of family members due to the war as opposed to patriotisms associated with it.
 Yểu went to the Philippines and grew into Carina Mojica dela Cerna, a successful businesswoman who is married to an influential man (played by John Estrada).

 To face her past, she goes back to Vietnam to face her mother.
 Here, Carina meets her half-sister, Đoàn Đặng Thiên Tín (played by Angelica Panganiban).